raohammad/microserviceskeleton/README.md

 ## Monitoring

-Monitoring of Kafka queues is done through Grafana therefore, Kafka needs to be started with JMX exporter as command line argument together with Prometheus.
-In order to setup monitoring, following steps are needed for Dockers included with application;
+Monitoring of Kafka queues is done through Grafana therefore, Kafka needs to be started with JMX exporter from prometheus.
+Prometheus/Grafana are integrated with application for perormance and kaka queues monitoring.

-## Building for Production ('prod') profile with Docker
+## Building for Production with Docker

 Since Kafka/Zookeeper are required for publisher/subscriber messaging system, a docker file is provided that already contains kafka, zookeeper, prometheus, graphana and graf_db images.
 To fully dockerize this application and all the services that it depends on, build with production profile with docker support as below;

+	Download repository and execute following in root directory

 	./mvnw package -Pprod docker:build